Strobesstrobes

 Is NIST SP 800-115 required for compliance?

-It isn't always strictly required, but it's the authoritative reference for US government and regulated environments, and auditors widely accept testing aligned to it.
+It is not always strictly required, but it is the authoritative reference for US government and regulated environments, and auditors widely accept testing aligned to it.
 Many engagements cite NIST for compliance while using PTES or OWASP for execution detail.

 What does OSSTMM measure?